Iron (rapper): Legal issues

-In November 2016, Iron was convicted of smoking marijuana and received a sentence of eight months, suspended for two years.

 In November 2018, he was convicted of multiple counts of assault against his ex-girlfriend.
 It was stated that he had hit her in the face during sex, causing fractures; he also strangled her when she attempted to end the relationship, as well as injuring himself with a kitchen knife and threatening to blame it on her.
 He then revealed her identity in media interviews during the court process and publicly defamed her, calling her a masochist and denying any wrongdoing.

 In December 2020, he was again placed under arrest for assault with a baseball bat against his roommate, who was a minor at the time.

 Death

-On January 25, 2021 at 10.25am KST, a security guard discovered Iron lying in a flowerbed outside an apartment complex, bleeding.
-He was taken to a local hospital, but was pronounced dead on arrival.
-An investigation revealed the apartment complex was not the residence of Iron, though the reason for this was undisclosed.
-Foul play and homicide were ruled out, and at the request of the family, a post-mortem was not carried out.
+On January 25, 2021, at approximately 10:25 AM KST, a security guard discovered bleeding Jung lying in a flowerbed outside an apartment complex in Seoul's central district.
+Jung was taken to a local hospital, but was pronounced dead on arrival.
+An investigation revealed the apartment complex was not Jung's residence.
+Foul play and homicide were ruled out, and at the request of Jung's family, a post-mortem was not carried out.